vippsas/vipps-ecom-api/vipps-ecom-api.md

 4. Capture the payment:
    [`POST:/ecomm/v2/payments/{orderId}/capture`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/capturePaymentUsingPOST).
    See [Regular eCommerce payments](#regular-ecommerce-payments).

+To test this out, see the step-by-step instructions in the [Postman guide](vipps-ecom-postman.md).

 There is, of course, much more to this.
 The user may cancel, or not act on, the payment, firewalls may block the callback, Vipps Hurtigkasse